The Purpose of a Budget and 11 Reasons Why You Need One

 A Budget Allows You to Save for Major Purchases

-Maybe you find that twelve months is too short a time frame and twenty-four months is more realistic.
+If you’re struggling with your finances, your budget can also help determine whether the time is right for making a large purchase.
+Maybe twelve months is too short, and twenty-four months is more realistic.
 Or perhaps your budget shows that a decent used car is within reach, but saving for a new car would take longer than you can wait.
-By looking over your budget, you might find ways to trim your spending or think of ways to earn more money so you can afford your high-ticket item on your timetable.

 Sticking to a Budget Enables You to Reach Your Financial Goals

-For example, if you set a goal of saving $6,000 dollars in the next year, you know you need to save $500 per month for the next 12 months.
+For example, if you set a goal of saving $6,000 in the next year, you know you need to save $500 per month for the next 12 months.
 You can then work that $500 of savings into your budget.
 Hitting your goal becomes a matter of staying with the plan.

 Budgets Help You Build Wealth and Save for Retirement

 Financial stability begins and ends with your savings.
-Your budget will ensure that you don’t neglect to put money aside in a savings, retirement, or investment account.
+Your budget will ensure you don’t neglect to put money aside in a savings, retirement, or investment account.
+Paying yourself first and saving money every time you get paid instead of spending it all is how you generate wealth and financial freedom.

 The Purpose of a Budget